pygfx/pygfx/docs/shaders.rst

 Writing PyGfx shaders
 =====================

 This document explains how to write shaders for PyGfx for the WgpuRenderer.
-This may be useful if you want to improve the existing shaders, add new shaders to PyGfx, or if you want to implement custom shaders in your own project. if you want to improve the existing shaders, add new shaders to PyGfx, or if you want to implement custom shaders in your own project.
+This may be useful if you want to improve the existing shaders, add new shaders to PyGfx, or if you want to implement custom shaders in your own project.

 The shader class